sandykolu/PyBankPoll_Challenge/README.md

   The greatest increase in profits (date and amount) over the entire period

   The greatest decrease in losses (date and amount) over the entire period

+PyPoll_Challenge
+Help a small, rural town modernize its vote counting process.

+Created a Python script that analyzes the votes using a dataset of poll data - election_data.csv.
+The dataset is composed of three columns: Voter ID, County, and Candidate.

+Calculates each of the following:

+The total number of votes cast

+A complete list of candidates who received votes

+The percentage of votes each candidate won

+The total number of votes each candidate won

+The winner of the election based on popular vote.